 The inverter is only used in applications where a generator is not present and the units must run during a power loss.
-The inverter will detect when power is lost to the wall unit and automatically turn on.
-The inverter will convert 48 vdc to 230 vac.
-It will also energize a power loss relay that will only allow the blower and economizer to run while powering the controller.
-A relay output from the inverter will also communicate to the controller that a power loss event has occurred.
-This data point will be communicated back to the LV1000 (powered by -48 vdc all the time).
-This variable will then be available as a relay output for remote communication applications or communicated through the board Ethernet port for integration into building management system.
+The FUSION-TEC wall unit will detect when main AC power is lost and automatically switch to inverter power utilizing the shelter batter bank.
+The inverter will convert -48 VDC to 230 VAC.
+In the event of main AC power loss, a power loss relay will energize that will only allow the blower and economizer to run while powering the controller.
+A relay output from the inverter will also communicate to the supervisory controller if an inverter fault has occurred.
+This data point will be communicated back to the LV1000 (powered by -48 VDC).
+This variable will then be available for remote communication applications or communicated through the board Ethernet port for integration into building management system.
 The units will continue to run in economizer-only operation until power has been restored or the battery power has been depleted.